silviagonzalez98/Movies-Box-Office-Revenue/README.md

 The goal of this project is to build a regression model that is able to predict the revenue of films in box office and explore what features make a film a potential revenue success.

-I worked with a dataset that I got from IMDB API.
+I worked with a dataset that I got from TMDB API.

 After building the model, I analyzed another dataset for checking streaming content trends on Netflix and Amazon Prime (link : https://www.kaggle.com/ruchi798/movies-on-netflix-prime-video-hulu-and-disney).